Oxenholme Lake District railway station: Incidents

 On 10 February 1965, fugitive John Middleton, who was hiding in the waiting room, shot Carlisle policeman Alex Archibald at the station.
 His colleague, George Russell, who was also shot, died a few hours later in hospital.
+The killer later shot himself in the head.

-On 27 May 2006, a 19-year-old man was fatally stabbed onboard a Glasgow Central to Paignton train as it was entering the station.
+On 27 May 2006, a 19-year-old man was fatally stabbed on board a Glasgow Central to Paignton train as it was entering the station.
 A 22-year-old man was jailed for 21 years for the murder in November 2006.

-The Grayrigg rail crash happened on 23 February 2007, when a Class 390 Pendolino derailed shortly after it had left Oxenholme Lake District station; one person died and 22 others were injured in the crash.
+The Grayrigg rail crash happened on 23 February 2007, when a Virgin Trains Class 390 Pendolino derailed shortly after it had left Oxenholme Lake District station; one person died and 22 others were injured in the crash.

 On 16 August 2022, passengers departing at Oxenholme from a delayed service from London Euston were locked in at the station after staff went home early; some passengers attempted to escape by climbing a security fence.
 A Network Rail worker eventually reopened the exit 45 minutes after the train had arrived.